jer033/immersion/README.md

 - skills.php : Compilation of the skills and learnings (to be updated with the skills and learnings of other members?)
 - memory.php : A memory game
 - memory_booth.html : Version of the game to be played at the JCA booth (only requires wifi to load)
+- leaderboard.php : Leaderboard for the memory game
 - contact.php : Contact details & feedback page
 - inquire.php : Redirects after inquiring
 - rate.php : Redirects after submitting feedback
 - faq.php : Frequently Asked Questions
-- register.php : New user registration'
+- register.php : New user registration
 - regsuccess.php
 - login.php : Existing user login
 - loginsuccess.php